ToruNiina/Coffee-mill/README.md

 you can set chain IDs to use in the same way as rmsdcalc.

 and when you set the chainIDs, superimpose requires the CG style PDB file having same name as dcd file.

+(This program is a by-product of rmsdcalc. rmsdcalc calls this as subroutine when calculate rmsd of each snapshot)

 ##included library